Hiltslash/COBRA/README.md

 Go to a specific line like this: goto linenumber

-if statements like this: if condition exresult command argument(s)
+if statements like this: if "var name" "Beau"

+end if statements with :end.

-Another note: when clearing the screen with clear, you have to put something after it. anything, it dosent matter.
+*Another note: when clearing the screen with clear, you have to put something after it. anything, it dosent matter.*